Conker's Bad Fur Day: Reception

 Most reviewers agreed the jokes were clever, funny, and well-delivered, and GamePro felt the "wildly diverse" weird missions were "sublime satirical genius" making up for the linear gameplay.
-However, some criticized the humor for being juvenile, misogynistic, and over-filled with profanity and bodily humor, and Slate felt the shock effect would go away within an hour.
+However, some criticised the humor for being juvenile, misogynistic, and over-filled with profanity and bodily humor, and Slate felt the shock effect would go away within an hour.
 Seth Stevenson of Slate magazine called it an example of the lack of actual "mature" console games for "socially adjusted, non-outcasted adults who enjoy videogames".
 Official Nintendo Magazine described Conker's Bad Fur Day as "a monster sized game.
-Either you’ll die laughing well before the end or it will take you months of dedicated gameplay to reach it".
+Either you'll die laughing well before the end or it will take you months of dedicated gameplay to reach it".

 The gameplay was highlighted for its unconventional context-sensitive pads.
 Casamassina noted that they "help keep the action shifting, refreshing, and always exciting", and credited Rare for reducing the number of items to collect.
 GameRevolution's Johnny Liu positively described the gameplay as "a staccato flow between gameplay and cutscenes"; while there's only one path to traverse the game's big world, the enjoyment came in thinking what to do next.
 Slate wrote its diverse set of "bizarrely creative scenarios" motivated gamers; he was, however, bothered by the game's lack of clear direction on where to go, which resulted in long-length wonders that only ended in stumbling upon the next required area, and felt that many puzzles lack logical coherence and depended too much on trial and error.
 Edge remarked that the pads make Conker's Bad Fur Day "little more than a procession of barely connected and puerile minigames".

 Criticism was also targeted at the game's erratic camera system, simplistic action, short length and linear nature.
 N64 Magazine felt that camera system does not allow players to properly judge their position within their surroundings and GameSpot remarked that it can get caught on objects or refuse to obey commands.
 The San Francisco Chronicle reported the camera being occasionally immovable and getting into frame objects that block the player's view, making worse an experience where the character is "difficult to control, especially when required to jump onto small areas".

 The multiplayer modes garnered mixed responses.
 Casamassina and Gameplanet considered them inventive and praised the numerous options, adding longevity to the product.
 On the other hand, GameSpot stated that most modes "fail to stand the test of time", and Liu, although stating they were "a welcome bonus", considered them to be "filler", also criticizing that the responsiveness and control setup of the single-player mode were not suitable for the fast pace of the multi-player battles.